 Controlling blood pressure

 Biventricular pacing/cardiac resynchronization therapy.
-A new type of pacemaker that paces both pumping chambers of the heart simultaneously to coordinate contractions and to improve the heart's function.
-Some heart failure patients are candidates for this therapy.
+A type of pacemaker that paces both pumping chambers of the heart at the same time to coordinate contractions and to improve the heart's function.
+Some people with heart failure are candidates for this therapy.

 Ventricular assist devices (VADs).
 These are mechanical devices used to take over the pumping function for one or both of the heart's ventricles, or pumping chambers.
-A VAD may be necessary when heart failure progresses to the point that medications and other treatments are no longer effective.
+A VAD may be needed when heart failure progresses to the point that medicines and other treatments no longer help.